Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 1. The easiest way to measure your quality of sleep is by using wearables like the Apple Watch.

-3. # of significant waking moments
+3. Number of significant waking moments

 1. We all tend to wake up during the night, if you begin counting the amount of times this can happen, you can trace the reason behind it.
 Maybe you forgo a glass of water before bed!
 In some instances, such as being a young parent, this is impossible to alter, but there are things you can do to improve your sleep quality, such as proper supplementation.
 We recommend taking a probiotic and Vitamin D before sleep.
 You can also alternate with Magnesium and Dormavit – but check with your doctor beforehand.